RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

   via interfaces like NFC, BLE, Serial, etc.
 - A UART shell with special commands for interacting with configurations (CLI)

-A Configuration Manager may interact with the RIOT Registry to access Runtime Configurations.
+A Configuration Manager interacts only with the RIOT Registry to access Runtime Configurations.

 If access control mechanisms are needed they have to be implemented by the Configuration Managers.
 Extra security can also be implemented in lower layers like the ones mentioned above (e.g CoAP and DTLS, CHAP on PPP, etc).

-The Configuration Manager API MUST provide helpers to modify access control settings as well as enabling/disabling communication interfaces.
+Configuration Managers MAY also provide means to modify access control settings as well as enabling/disabling communication interfaces.

 ## 4.1 Configuration CLI
 As a simple Configuration Manager, the `Config CLI` is proposed.
 The main